 Limited to 15 students.
 Omitted 2019-20.
 Visiting Professor Picq.2019-20: Not offered

 We live in a world in which we are constantly surrounded by technology.
 In fact, we increasingly relate to the world, to each other, and to ourselves, by means of modern technologies.
 How do we understand this technological life from the perspective of political and social theories?
-This course focusses on this problem by covering theoretical foundations that offer groundbreaking and intriguing perspectives on technology in the modern world: Martin Heidegger, Michel Foucault, Gilles Deleuze, Bruno Latour, Slavoj Žižek, and more.
+This course focuses on this problem by covering theoretical foundations that offer groundbreaking and intriguing perspectives on technology in the modern world: Martin Heidegger, Michel Foucault, Gilles Deleuze, Bruno Latour, Slavoj Žižek, and more.
 These theoretical positions will be explored in studies of fundamental aspects of human life, such as work, health, sexuality, and management.
 Hence, the course has the double aim of, first, providing a good grasp of what influential theorists can tell us about modern technology, and, second, discussing ways to apply these theories in studies of different aspects of living with technologies.
 The latter is meant to be of inspiration for the students’ own writing.

 Requisite: At least one POSC course (200 level or above).
 Limited to 18 students.
 Not open to first-year students.
 Fall semester.
 Karl Loewenstein Fellow Villadsen.2019-20: Offered in Fall 2019